-A mimi display on the Governor Stone may be seen at the Publishing Museum, 1134 Beck Avenue, Panama City, Florida, when it reopens in January.
+A mimi display on the Governor Stone may be seen at the Publishing Museum, 1134 Beck Avenue, Panama City, Florida.
 This includes a remnant of the vessel recovered after Hurricane Michael.
 A walking tour of the historic St. Andrews area is available from the museum and includes the Governor Stone herself when she returns to port.
 Download the walking tour App for a self guided tour, though much has changed since the October 2018 huricane.